angular/angular/aio/content/cli/index.md

 Boolean options have two forms: `--this-option` sets the flag to `true`, `--no-this-option` sets it to `false`.
 If neither option is supplied, the flag remains in its default state, as listed in the reference documentation.

+### Array options

+Array options can be provided in two forms: `--option value1 value2` or `--option value1 --option value2`.

 ### Relative paths

 Options that specify files can be given as absolute paths, or as paths relative to the current working directory, which is generally either the workspace or project root.